 His social justice experience is rooted in his lifelong involvement with the Japanese American Citizens League (JACL), the nation’s oldest Asian American civil rights advocacy organization.
-He also serves on the Board of Directors of MRG Foundation.
+He has also volunteered with Western States Center and served on the Board of Directors of MRG Foundation.

-The New York Yankees fan spends his free time playing drums, cooking, and regularly sampling Oregon's bounty of restaurants, wineries, and craft breweries.
+The New York Yankees fan spends his free time playing drums, cooking, and regularly sampling Oregon's bounty of restaurants and wineries.